 Paradoxically while the sport has grown in recent years, the financial bidders have retreated.
 The Velon group of teams was created to unite teams in their quest to challenge ASO and grab more revenues but it has stalled, its accounts show negative equity, although it’s got a slowburn law suit with the European Commission that could prove consequential but that’s versus the UCI, so ASO is an onlooker.
 The book ends on this note with the Amaury family now firmly in charge and there’s a now a truce, even gradual cooperation, such as the current Netflix documentary where both ASO and Velon teams are cooperating.

-The 300 pages flew by but there were a few prosaic potholes, for example when describing the initial editions of the Tour de France Duff evokes a newspaper labelling riders as forçats de la route (roughly the “slave labourers of the road”) but was this not a label given by the journalist Albert Londres later on in 1924?
-Or Duff writes in passing that Marc Madiot had an aluminium frame for one of his Paris-Roubaix wins but surely it was steel?
+The 300 pages flew by but there were a few prosaic potholes, for example Duff writes in passing that Marc Madiot had an aluminium frame for one of his Paris-Roubaix wins but surely it was steel?
 Now there are some cycling books with enough mistakes that make you question the author and their work, an assemblage of third hand anecdotes harvested from Wikipedia in order to print something in time for the Tour de France.
 This certainly isn’t one of them, instead there are copious footmarks, an index, sources are cited and the author’s sat down for interviews with a range of sources, it’s well-researched and sheds light on the recent breakaway league plans and takeover with fresh information.
 What metal Madiot rode probably doesn’t matter.

 A very enjoyable read.
-Now this blog covers pro cycling in terms of both wheeling and dealing with a stage preview her and a set of team accounts there, so the book’s subject material is bound to be of keen interest, but if you’re here you might like the subject too.
+Now this blog covers pro cycling in terms of both wheeling and dealing with a stage preview here, a set of team accounts there, so the book’s subject material is bound to be of keen interest.
+If you’re here you might like the subject too.
 It would be easy to produce something that’s as arid as Mont Ventoux in August but this book deftly covers the big stories and personalities without getting sensational, it’s a page-turner but informative and well-sourced too.
 Sports fans should enjoy it and anyone with an interest media history in France would do well to read it too.

 - A digital copy of the book was sent free for review